 1. Make it up to your cat with Thanksgiving leftovers (but know what not to feed your cat first!)

-I don’t often recommend feeding your cat “people food,” but once in a while -- like on special days such as Thanksgiving -- it can’t hurt.
-If you bring home extra turkey, make a point of sharing a little bit with your cat.
+I don’t often recommend feeding your cat “people food,” but once in a while — like on special days such as Thanksgiving — it can’t hurt.
+If you bring home some extra plain turkey, make a point of sharing a little bit with your cat.
 The quickest way to a cat’s heart is through her stomach, after all.

 I’ve found the most effective way to administer Rescue Remedy to cats is to put two drops on the end of my finger and then stroke it into the fur on top of the head.
 Rescue Remedy is available online and at most health food stores.

 3. Give your cat some extra snuggles and attention

 It’s really important to take some time to be with your cat after a stressful event like a trip or a holiday gathering.
 Your kitty will appreciate your willingness to hang out quietly with her and reassure her that everything’s back to normal.
 It’ll probably destress you, too, if you’re all wound up from the family drama that plays out at many Thanksgiving tables.